Firetechs Logo

 In the above picture the AC doesn't even enter the enclosure at the pre-punched knockout Mircom provides.
 The contractor has drilled a hole just to the left of the batteries (the little silver bit).
 The AC is routed down the side and under the shelf that's been fabricated from a handy piece of steel wall stud.
 SLC (data communication loop) wiring and bell circuit wiring enters through the bottom of the enclosure and runs parallel to the AC.

 One of the labels indicates that the monitoring connections were verified.
 Notice how the primary telephone line enters the communicator enclosure (it's the unprotected CAT 3 wire at the upper right of the red box)?
 What's wrong with THIS picture?
-Some of you may say that the VI sticker references the physical connections to the fire alarm panel, but I think it also behooves a Professional Verifier to be able to identify a properly installed communicator, don't you?
+Some of you may say that the VI sticker references the physical connections to the fire alarm panel, but I think it also behoves a Professional Verifier to be able to identify a properly installed communicator, don't you?

 Two burning questions still beg to be answered: "How many more installations like this are out there?" and "What else is wrong with this particular installation?"